awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 # Working with Read Replicas<a name="USER_ReadRepl"></a>

 Amazon RDS uses the MariaDB, MySQL, Oracle, PostgreSQL, and Microsoft SQL Server DB engines' built\-in replication functionality to create a special type of DB instance called a read replica from a source DB instance\.
-Updates made to the source DB instance are asynchronously copied to the read replica\.
-You can reduce the load on your source DB instance by routing read queries from your applications to the read replica\.
+The source DB instance becomes the primary DB instance\.
+Updates made to the primary DB instance are asynchronously copied to the read replica\.
+You can reduce the load on your primary DB instance by routing read queries from your applications to the read replica\.
 Using read replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read\-heavy database workloads\.

 **Note**
 The information following applies to creating Amazon RDS read replicas either in the same AWS Region as the source DB instance, or in a separate AWS Region\.
 The information following doesn't apply to setting up replication with an instance that is running on an Amazon EC2 instance or that is on\-premises\.

 When you create a read replica, you first specify an existing DB instance as the source\.
 Then Amazon RDS takes a snapshot of the source instance and creates a read\-only instance from the snapshot\.
-Amazon RDS then uses the asynchronous replication method for the DB engine to update the read replica whenever there is a change to the source DB instance\.
+Amazon RDS then uses the asynchronous replication method for the DB engine to update the read replica whenever there is a change to the primary DB instance\.
 The read replica operates as a DB instance that allows only read\-only connections\.
 Applications connect to a read replica the same way they do to any DB instance\.
-Amazon RDS replicates all databases in the source DB instance\.
+Amazon RDS replicates all databases in the primary DB instance\.

-In some cases, a read replica resides in a different AWS Region than its source DB instance\.
-In these cases, Amazon RDS sets up a secure communications channel between the source DB instance and the read replica\.
+In some cases, a read replica resides in a different AWS Region from its primary DB instance\.
+In these cases, Amazon RDS sets up a secure communications channel between the primary DB instance and the read replica\.
 Amazon RDS establishes any AWS security configurations needed to enable the secure channel, such as adding security group entries\.

 Read replicas are supported by the MariaDB, MySQL, Oracle, PostgreSQL, and Microsoft SQL Server engines\.
 In this section, you can find general information about using read replicas with all of these engines\.
 For information about using read replicas with a specific engine, see the following sections:
 + [Working with MySQL Read Replicas](USER_MySQL.Replication.ReadReplicas.md)